Why won’t my Little Giant 6-CIA sump pump turn on?

 • It is no longer safe to use.

-Can my 6 series handle pumping oil, dirt, and sediment?
+Can my Little Giant 6-CIA sump pump handle pumping oil, dirt, and sediment?

 1. Check the diaphragm switch.